A VPN Router is a great way of making sure that all of your devices are automatically protected.

 As always, the beauty of running VPN on a router means that you can connect as many devices as you like to the router.
 Therefore, the VPN protects every device using the network.
 This includes devices such as Smart TVs and games consoles, which cannot normally be configured to use a VPN.
 Which is great for geo-spoofing.

 The app includes various tools that allow you to monitor and analyze your local network.

-That said, the ExpressVPN Linksys WRT1200AC from FlashRouters is pre-configured for one of the best VPN services out there.
+That said, the ExpressVPN Linksys WRT1200AC from FlashRouters uses one of the best VPN services out there.
 And it offers built-in DNS leak protection and kill switch, provides WebRTC leak protection, and allows you to select which devices use the VPN (split tunneling).
-The one-to-one support (with optional TeamViewer support) is also not to be sniffed at.
+The one-to-one support (with optional TeamViewer support) is also a great plus.